Location: E-470 Public Highway Authority - Aurora, CO Download: E-470 Public Highway Authority - Executive Director Brochure

 E-470 Public Highway Authority – Executive Director

 In 1987, the Public Highway Authority Act was passed by the Colorado State Legislature, giving the E-470 Public Highway Authority the power to do everything needed to plan, design, finance, construct, and operate the toll highway.
 E-470 is operated by the Authority and financed without state or federal funding or taxes.
-E-470 relies primarily on toll revenues, investment income, and other non-toll revenues.
+E-470 relies primarily on toll revenues as well as vehicle registration fees, investment income, and other non-toll revenues.

 The first segment of the highway opened on June 1, 1991 and the final segment was opened on January 3, 2003.

-The Executive Director is responsible for the overall management of all activities of the E-470 Public Highway Authority and works closely with Legislators, Government Agencies, local elected officials, tolling services partners, economic development entities, and the Department of Transportation.
+The Executive Director is responsible for the overall supervision of all activities of the E-470 Public Highway Authority.
 This position reports directly to the Board of Directors and formulates or recommends all actions needing to be taken by the Board.

-Important areas of experience for the Authority's Executive Director are project and public finance, toll operations management, organizational management, organizational project enterprise management, business and governmental law, engineering, maintenance and construction management, inter-governmental relations, and political and public relations.
-An outline of the Executive Director's duties are as follows:
+Important areas of experience for the Authority's Executive Director are project and public finance, toll operations management, organizational management, inter-governmental relations, and political and public relations.
+An outline of the Executive Director's duties is as follows:

 Board of Directors Relations

-- Responsible for overall leadership activities of the Authority, including execution on both short- and long-term plans.
+- Responsible for overall leadership activities of the Authority, both short and long term plans.

-- Formulation of all recommended policies to accomplish the directives of the Board of Directors and needs of E-470.
+- Formulation of all recommended policies to accomplish the directives of the Board of Directors.

 - Implementation and execution of all policies and procedures adopted by the Board of Directors.

-- Responsible for, working in conjunction with the HR Manager and Directors, overseeing all management and personnel decisions of the Authority.
+- Responsible for all management and personnel decisions of the Authority.

-- Review, monitor and compare results to all stated objectives and goals of the Authority, taking the necessary steps to correct unsatisfactory conditions or outcomes.
+- Review and compare results to all stated objectives of the Authority, taking the necessary steps to correct unsatisfactory conditions.

-- Management of the executive staff of the Authority, assisting them when necessary to ensure consistent operations, project execution, master plan, strategic plan and work plan goals are fulfilled.
+- Management of the executive staff of the Authority, assisting them when necessary to ensure consistent objectives.

-- Maintain open communication, develop and build executive teams to reach stated goals set for the organization.
+- Maintain open communication with executive staff to reach stated goals.

-- Working with the Finance Director and Board, oversee all financial commitments and cash-flows of the Authority.
+- Supervise all financial commitments of the Authority.

-- Working with the Executive Committee and executive staff, oversee the activities of the legal counsel of the Authority.
+- Oversee the activities of the legal counsel of the Authority.

-- Develop and execute plans for innovative approaches to increasing the Authority's non-toll generation of net revenues.
+- Develop and execute on innovative approaches to increasing the Authority's non-toll generation of net revenues.

-- Coordinates all lobbying activities at the state and federal levels and provides needed information and testimony related to activities of the Authority.
+- Coordinates all lobbying activities at the state and federal levels.

 - Manages all governmental relations.

-- Represents the Authority at IBTTA and other transportation related industry functions and meetings.
+- Represent the Authority at IBTTA functions and meetings.

 Education and Experience

-Qualified candidates will have a Bachelor's degree from an accredited college or university with major course work in Business or Public Administration, Finance, Engineering, or a closely related field.
-A minimum of seven (7) years operational experience in managing and directing a complex organization and a minimum of seven (7) years executive level leadership and management is required.
+Qualified candidates will have a Bachelor’s degree from an accredited college or university with major course work in Business Administration, Finance, Engineering, or a closely related field.
+A demonstrated commitment to professional development is desired.
+Operational experience in managing and directing a complex organization with a minimum of five years supervisory experience is required.